TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. index:: pair: Flexforms; Fluid
 .. _read-flexforms-fluid:

-How to access flexForms from fluid
+How to access flexForms from Fluid
 ----------------------------------

 If you are using an Extbase controller, FlexForm settings can be read from within a Fluid template using